Tech-at-DU/Flask-Playlister/P07-Adding-Tests/content.md

 # Next Test: Show & Edit

-To test the rest of the tests, we'll need to create some more sample data.
-We don't want to use the actual data that's on our PyMongo server for our tests, because if the data were to change because someone deleted a playlist, it would break our tests!
-Instead, we'll be using `unittest.mock` to send mock data to our routes.
+To test the rest of the tests, we'll need to create some more sample data!
+We'll be using `unittest.mock` to send mock data to our routes.

 > [action]
 > Modify your import statement to import the mock object library into your test file, and add a sample playlist at the top of the file, before the PlaylistsTests class.